-Responsive design is not a new idea.
+Responsive web App design is not a new idea.
 It is sometimes described as “mobile friendly”, but that is only a part of the story.
 In reality “responsive” means that the experience that the user has of your App should adapt itself to the environment in which the App is running.
-You can try this with this blog article on your home computer!
+You can try this with this blog article on your home computer.

-If you are reading this article on a desktop with a nice big, modern monitor, then you are likely to see a view with this article in the centre and white space on either side and a complete menu at the top.
-Additionally you will be able to see “Categories” and “Latest Posts” short cuts on the right hand side of the article.
+If you are reading this article on a desktop with a nice big, modern monitor, then you are likely to see this article in the centre of the screen, with white space on either side and a complete menu at the top.
+Additionally, you will be able to see “Categories” and “Latest Posts” short cuts on the right-hand side of the article.

-If you start to reduce the width of your web browsers window, you will see that eventually the complete menu disappears and the “Categories” and “Latest Posts” also vanish.
-Actually the menu has collapsed into a “hamburger” the menu in the top right corner as there is no longer enough space to display it all the way along the top.
-“Categories” and “Latest Posts” have also moved right to the bottom of the page and are now stacked vertically with the article instead of horizontally.
+If you start to reduce the width of your web browsers window, you will see that eventually, the complete menu disappears and the “Categories” and “Latest Posts” also vanish.
+Actually the menu has collapsed into a “hamburger” in the top right corner, as there is no longer enough space to display it all the way along the top.
+“Categories” and “Latest Posts” have also moved to the bottom of the page and are now stacked vertically, with the article instead of horizontally.
 The web page has “responded” to the diminishing horizontal width by reorganising the content into a different order.
-If you shrink the page down further you will see numerous other simple tricks such as shrinking images etc. The smaller views are the views that people reading this article on a mobile phone or tablet might see.
+If you shrink the page down further you will see numerous other simple tricks, such as shrinking images etc. The smaller views are the views that people reading this article on a mobile phone or tablet might see.

-There is more to responsive design that just desktops and mobile though.
+There is more to responsive design than just desktops and mobile though.
 As the world changes more rapidly, newer platforms for displaying the web are emerging.
-No-one can predict the future of technology with accuracy and attempting to build a “future-proof” Progressive Web App will be a frustrating and fruitless endeavour, but one should attempt to keep the underlying programming of an App as simple as possible to make it as easy as possible to adapt for future Augmented Reality, Wearable, Bio-Integrated etc platforms!
+No-one can predict the future of technology with accuracy and attempting to build a “future-proof” progressive web App will be a frustrating and fruitless endeavour, but one should attempt to keep the underlying programming of an App as simple as possible, to make it as easy as possible to adapt for future Augmented Reality, Wearable, Bio-Integrated etc platforms!